 Corporal Michael J. Crescenz VAMC

-Philadelphia VA Medical Center offers a variety of health services to address the unique needs of Women Veterans.
-The Women Veterans Health Center focuses on wellness education, preventive health treatment, disease management, and the emotional well being of women Veterans.
-Our goal is to offer women patients quality healthcare in a concerned, compassionate, and comprehensive manner throughout their life span.
+Corporal Michael J. Crescenz VA Medical Center offers a variety of health services to address the unique needs of Women Veterans.
+The Women Veterans Health Center focuses on wellness education, preventive health treatment, disease management, and the emotional well-being of women Veterans.
+Our goal is to offer women Veterans quality healthcare in a concerned, compassionate, and comprehensive manner throughout their life span.

 The Women Veterans Health Center

-The Philadelphia VA Medical Center Women's Health Clinic is located on the 7th floor of the medical center and offers a full range of preventive care and treatment services for women of all ages.
+The Corporal Michael J. Crescenz VA Medical Center Women's Health Clinic is located on the 9th floor of the medical center and offers a full range of preventive care and treatment services for women of all ages.
 Patients are assigned to a physician in the Women's Clinic, who can provide a comprehensive history and physical examination on the initial visit, and then ongoing care, including gender-specific women's exams.

-The community-based outpatient clinics also provide primary care and specialty services to Women Veterans.
-VA outpatient clinics are located in Ft.
-Dix, Gloucester County and Camden NJ, as well as Horsham, PA (Victor J. Saracini Community-based Outpatient Clinic).
+Our VA community-based outpatient clinics also provide primary care and specialty services to Women Veterans.
+VA outpatient clinics are located in Burlington County, Gloucester County and Camden NJ, as well as Horsham, PA (Victor J. Saracini Community-based Outpatient Clinic).
 If well women's examinations are not available in the clinics, patients are referred to Philadelphia VAMC for their well women's examinations.

 Healthcare for Women Veterans is available for both inpatients and outpatients.
 If the patient's condition changes and a hospital admission is needed, women may be admitted to medical, surgical, or mental health inpatient services to receive their hospital care.
 Additionally, Women Veterans who need long term care or home health services may access them through their VA physician's referral to Geriatrics & Extended Care Service.